List of awards and nominations received by Miranda Lambert: American Country Awards

 The American Country Awards is a country music awards show, entirely voted on by fans.
 Created by the Fox Network, the awards honor country music artists in music, video, and touring categories.

 American Music Awards

-The American Music Awards (AMAs) is an annual American music awards show, created by Dick Clark in 1973 for ABC when the network's contract to present the Grammy Awards expired.
+The American Music Awards (AMAs) is an annual American music awards show, created by Dick Clark in 1973 for ABC when the network's contract to present the Grammy Awards expired, Miranda Lambert received eight nominations.

 Billboard Music Awards

 The Billboard Music Award is an honor given by Billboard, a publication and music popularity chart covering the music business.
 The Billboard Music Awards show had been held annually since 1989 in December until it went dormant in 2007.
 The awards returned in 2011 and is held annually in May.

 CMT Music Awards

 The CMT Music Awards is a fan-voted awards show for country music videos and television performances.
 The awards ceremony is held every year in Nashville, Tennessee, and broadcast live on CMT.
 Voting takes place on CMT's website, CMT.com.